 Kathy’s Parlour delighted and surprised audiences across London in summer 2017, popping up in town squares, at festivals and in shopping centres.
 Involving a makeshift outdoor hair parlour and a group of matching ‘Kathys’ with eccentric hair-dos, this immersive piece of street theatre was created by Levantes Dance Theatre and members of the Albany Young Creatives.

 Passers-by can visit the outdoor hair parlour for a carefully crafted and coiffured do, with plenty of unexpected surprises along the way.
-You could decorate Parlour with drawings, join Kathy for a cup of tea or have your photo taken inside!
+They can also decorate Parlour with drawings, join Kathy for a cup of tea or have their photo taken inside.